luisrovirosa/game-of-life-2020/README.md

 or using docker

     make docker-build

-## Run the code
+## Run the simulations
-Using PHP 7.4 installed locally
+If you are using docker before running any of the simulations please run

+    make docker-in

+There are 3 simulations prepared

+    make blinker
-    make run
+    make glider
- or using docker

-    make docker-run
+    make pulsar

+## Play with arguments and options
+    ./console gof:run --help

 ## Run the tests
-Using PHP 7.4 installed locally

     make tests
- or using docker

-    make docker-tests
-## Play with arguments and options
-Using PHP 7.4 installed locally

-    ./console gof:run --help
- or using docker

-    docker run --rm -v ${PWD}:/opt/project php-docker-bootstrap ./console gof:run --help

 ## Code coverage
-Using PHP 7.4 installed locally

     make coverage
- or using docker

-    make docker-coverage